 The median age at diagnosis for ACC patients is a decade younger than for all cancer patients.

-This cancer has a slow, and sometimes relentless, progression characterized by frequent recurrences and metastases to sites such as the lungs, liver and bones.
+This cancer progression is characterized by frequent recurrences and metastases to sites such as the lungs, liver and bones.
 Treatment typically includes surgery and radiation.
 No chemotherapies or targeted drugs have been approved for ACC, though some may be effective in some patients.